jrgp/healthapp/README.md

 # HealthApp

-Open source (MIT) Golang Replacement for New Relic's deprecated server health monitoring solution.
+Open source (MIT) replacement for New Relic's deprecated server health monitoring solution, written in Golang.
 This will fire alerts and send emails when servers being monitored stop reporting.

 ![Servers List](screenshots/servers.png)